Government against antinuclear activists in Belarus

 Citizens against the construction. |

-A strong opposition began to form among citizens and experts, but it’s a hard job to be an environmental activist in Belarus, and since the beginning of the antinuclear campaign, the people involved have been experiencing oppression by governmental institutions.
+A strong opposition has been formulated among citizens and experts, but it is hard to be an environmental activist in Belarus.
+Since the beginning of the antinuclear campaign, the people involved have been experiencing oppression by governmental institutions.

-The history of the harassment of the Belarusian antinuclear campaign activists started in 2008, when President Lukashenko adopted the “final political decision on the construction of a Nuclear Power Plant (NPP)” in the country.
-The Government used its traditional methods, from administrative persecution (arrests, fines, searches, and deportations) to intimidation.
-This pressure was targeted against peaceful activists, including the experts who pointed to the poor quality of the official documentation, such as the lack of an environmental impact assessment.
+The history of the Belarusian anti-nuclear campaign activists started in 2008 when President Lukashenko adopted the "final political decision on the construction of a nuclear power plant (NPP)."
+The Government used its traditional methods, from administrative persecution (arrests, searches, and deportations) to intimidation.
+This pressure was targeted against peaceful activists, including the experts who pointed out the poor quality of official documentation, such as the lack of an environmental impact assessment.